Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 * Using JaCoCo library as an alternative for coverage measuring and report generation.

 ## Quickstart
-To make the minimal configuration of the plugin, determine the type of your Gradle build and learn the instructions for configuring
+To write a minimal configuration of the plugin, find the type of your Gradle build below with all the instructions.

 ## Build types
 ### Single module Kotlin JVM project

+A single module project doesn't require any additional setup except the application of the plugin itself, and optional configuration of rules and reports.

 #### Application of Kover plugin
 Add the following to your build file: